Gillani0/play-commons/play-commons-eventtypes/README.md

 * **stream** `http://streams.event-processing.org/ids/WeatherStream#stream`
 * **time stamp** `2011-08-24T14:40:59.837`

-... but the event has no other valuable parameters, its occurrence merely says that it happened (not where it happend nor any useful parameters).
+... but the event has no other parameters, its occurrence merely says that it happened (not where it happend nor any useful parameters).

-To extend the event with useful parameters, we give it a new event type and add RDF properties.
-Properties can be in the deault namespace or we can add and use namespaces.
+To extend the event with useful parameters (*payload*, *event body*, ...), we give it a new event type and add RDF properties.
+Properties can be in the default namespace or we can use dedicated namespaces to avoid any name clashes.

 ### Example
 ```